DrCuis/Technical/Morphic/LayoutUsage.md

 To calculate where to place Morphs on the row, we have several things to do.

 - [1] First, the LayoutMorph width must contain the minimum widths of its submorphs along with their separation.
-- [2] Two cases for the sum of the proporional widths:
+- [2] Two cases for the sum of the proportional widths:
 -  [a] If the sum is >= 1 (over 100%), we will have no extra space and must scale that space so that the proportions go as requested.
 -  [b] If the sum is < 1 (under 100%), we hand out space in proportion to the requests and have a bit left over.
-In this case, we multiply the left-over width by the axisEdgeWeight and add the x separation to find the left edge of the first morph.
+In this case, we multiply the leftover width by the axisEdgeWeight and add the x separation to find the left edge of the first morph.

-In our example, the left-over space is multiplied by 0.5 to give half the left-over space before the first submorph to center the Row.
+In our example, the leftover space is multiplied by 0.5 to give half the leftover space before the first submorph to center the Row.
 Again, this is after the first separation.

 ![Separation + half left-over space](LayoutPix/Layout-E1+offset2axisCenter.png)